Ishan-001/Ishan-001/README.md

 # Bienvenida
 I am a student of VIT Vellore, currently pursuing B.Tech in Computer Science.
-Organisations: IEEE-VIT, Codechef-VIT, SmokeTress, Society of AI, HealthByte.
+Organisations: IEEE-VIT, Codechef-VIT, SmokeTress, Society of AI, HealthByte, Coding Blocks.

 I try my best to be a full stack App Developer.
 I love to try out new languages and domains.
 My first language is Java, followed by Python and Kotlin.